Overview

 Sometimes cuts are left open.

 A cut is often covered by a bandage.
+The doctor may have given a tetanus vaccine as part of the treatment.

 The doctor has checked you carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?